sauloperez/dotfiles/README.md

 $ rcup -v
 ```

+### SSH key

+The ssh key is needed to authenticate everywhere and therefore it's better to
+get it first otherwise, I won't be able to push to git repos, etc.

+For that copy the private and public key from the `~/.ssh` dir of my previous
+development machine.

 ### Go

 Go is required because multiple rc files refer to it.
 To install it head over to https://golang.org/doc/install and follow the steps.